cenh/Wikipedia-Heavy-Hitters/README.md

     --category-links-dump-file=<path to categorylinks file>
     --base-folder=<the folder where the program outputs files>

-Make sure to replace the placeholder <> with the paths of the downloaded files.
+Make sure to replace the placeholder <> with the paths to the downloaded files.
 This process takes several hours.

 #### Exposing the HTTP interface used by the Python program